INDIVIDUAL HERBS

 Actions Indications/Syndromes

-Stops cough and calms wheezing
+Stops coughing and calms wheezing

 Coughs due to either Heat or Cold (depending on combination)